threefoldtech/tfchain/bridge/docs/bridging.md

 ## Stellar to TF Chain

 Transfer the TFT from your Stellar wallet to bridge wallet address that you configured.
-A depositfee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.
+A depositfee will be taken (10 TFT on mainnet/testnet by default), so make sure you send a larger amount than the fee.

 ### Transfer to TF Chain